python-poetry/poetry/README.md

 ### What about Pipenv?

-In short: I do not like the CLI it provides and I think we can do a better and more intuitive one.
+In short: I do not like the CLI it provides, or some of the decisions made, and I think we can do a better and more intuitive one.

 Also it only solves partially one problem: dependency management while I wanted something more global and accurate to manage Python projects with just one tool.